taustation-fan/taustation-fan.github.io/README.md

 Each success adds to your career experience, and each failure of the same task reduces your career by half of that amount.
-The experience is higher for tasks further down the list, even if the bonus is lower.
+The experience roughly correlates with the bonus.

 Each night at midnight CET, or around GCT /95:900, the number of days you have spent in a career rank increases.